camptocamp/daggerverse/presentation/template/README.md

 npm run autobuild
 ```

-To preview the presentation, execute the following command (it can be executed in parallel with the automatic build) then visit [localhost:1234](http://localhost:1234):
+To preview the presentation, execute the following command (it can be executed in parallel with the automatic build), then visit [localhost:1234](http://localhost:1234):

 ```shell
 npm run serve